Using Source Tracking to Grow Your Business

 Note: Notice that third-party sources, as well as any custom sources you create, are included in the Top Sources summary.
 For more information about common sources and their parameters, click here.
 For details about creating custom source tagging, click here.

 You can check all your conversation sources at a glance, directly from your Inbox.
 The Sources folder contains a list of sources of all conversations stored in the Inbox.
 Clicking on a source filters the Inbox view to display only conversations that originated from the selected source.

-To see the origin of an individual conversation, open the conversation and scroll up to the first message.
-The source is displayed in the upper right corner of the conversation thread.
+To see the origin of an individual booking, open the conversation and scroll to the appointment you want to find the source for.
+Click on the appointment.

 To view the sources of many conversations simultaneously, you can export your client list.
 The export report can display information about all scheduled or requested appointments, including the source of the conversation connected with the bookings.